harelba/q/README.markdown

 Please make sure to read the limitations section as well.

 ### Limitations
-**Update Mar 1 2014 - Automatic column type detection and column name detection are in BETA.
+**Update Mar 2 2014 - Automatic column type detection and column name detection are in The Release Candidate version 1.3.0b.
 You can download it using the link in the installation section.
-Will update on twitter once it's moving to an official version**
+Will update on twitter once it's moving to an official version, but it has been already been tested and seems fine**

 The following limitations exist in the current implementation: